 “I was sitting at home watching a major business television show early that morning.
 Jack Welch, the legendary head of General Electric, was about to be interviewed when all of a sudden they cut away,” he said.

-He told the same story about being in New York back in 2016, but Crain’s New York Business reported that a source had spoken with Trump by telephone from Florida.
+He told the same story about being in New York back in 2016, but Crain’s New York Business reported that a source had spoken by telephone with Trump, who was at his estate in Florida.

 She saw his remarks and offhandedly said to her daughter-in-law: “Well, I know he didn’t see that happening from his window because he wasn’t even in New York.
 He was in Florida with Neal and Tolly,” the source said.

 The reference was to Neal Travis, founding editor of the New York Post’s Page Six—and his wife, Tolly Travis.
-Both were at Trump’s Palm Beach getaway, Mar-a-Lago.
+Both were at Trump’s Palm Beach getaway.

 Quoting Crains: “The source says she knew this because Neal called her from Florida after the attacks and asked whether there was any information about when planes would be allowed to land in the city again.